-- (iii) The allegation may represent inappropriate behaviour or poor practice by a member of staff which needs to be considered under local disciplinary procedures (see paragraph 9.1 and 19.2). - 7.4 Therefore, when such allegations are made, there are four possible outcomes of the initial assessment: - (i) Where the pupil has suffered, is suffering, or is likely to suffer significant harm, there should be an immediate referral under local child protection procedures established by the Local Children Safeguarding Boards (LCSB) or Doncaster Safeguarding Children Board.
-The Police should be informed from the outset. - (ii) Where the child has alleged that a criminal offence has been committed, then again this will be referred under local child protection procedures and the police may carry out a criminal investigation.
-However, this is subject to paragraphs 7.3(i) and 7.3(ii) above where the matter can be dealt with at school level. - (iii) The allegation may represent inappropriate behaviour or poor practice by a member of staff (which does not fall within the above categories) that needs to be considered under local disciplinary procedures (see paragraph 9.1 and 19.2). - (iv) That the allegation is apparently without foundation, as detailed in paragraph 7.3 (ii) above (then see section 13).
+The allegation may represent inappropriate behaviour or poor practice by a member of staff which needs to be considered under local disciplinary procedures.

+Therefore, when such allegations are made, there are four possible outcomes of the initial assessment:

+- (i) Where the pupil has suffered, is suffering, or is likely to suffer significant harm, there should be an immediate referral under local child protection procedures established by the Local Children Safeguarding Boards (LCSB) or Doncaster Safeguarding Children Board.
+The Police should be informed from the outset. - (ii) Where the child has alleged that a criminal offence has been committed, then again this will be referred under local child protection procedures and the police may carry out a criminal investigation. - (iii) The allegation may represent inappropriate behaviour or poor practice by a member of staff (which does not fall within the above categories) that needs to be considered under local disciplinary procedures

+(iv) That the allegation is apparently without foundation.